WizHabasi08/QML/README.md

 ## QML Notebook Analysis
 # Overview
-This Jupyter Notebook (qml.ipynb) performs an analysis on a malware dataset, including data exploration, visualization, and some basic machine learning preprocessing steps....
+This Jupyter Notebook (qml.ipynb) performs an analysis on a malware dataset, including data exploration, visualization, and some basic machine learning preprocessing steps...

 ## Contents
  1. Setup and Data Loading